AndyObtiva/glimmer-dsl-opal/README.md

 #### Hello, Table!

-Note: This [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) sample has near-complete support, but is missing table context menus and table editing at the moment.
+Note: This [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) sample has near-complete support, but is missing table context menus at the moment.

 Add the following require statement to `app/assets/javascripts/application.rb`